The Cyber Essentials Scheme

 - Visible evidence that your business has taken a rigorous approach to protecting itself

-- Ability to respond to public sector tenders.
+- The ability to respond to public sector tenders.

 Making it happen

-Mainly involving relatively low levels of technical capability, this scheme has been put in place to protect companies against cyber-attacks to IT systems.
+Put in place to protect companies against cyber-attacks involving relatively low levels of technical capability.
 However, if you are serious about preventing attacks on your business it is likely you will need to do more.

-Companies should enlist the expertise of their IT or Managed Service Provider.
-They will be able to assess what you need to do to achieve accreditation and help implement the necessary safeguards.
+Companies should enlist the expertise of their Managed Service Provider.
+They will be able to assess your needs and what to do to achieve accreditation.